-Today, we are concerned with environmental issues more than ever.
-Air pollution, plastic in oceans, global warming, and food waste — all are among the major threats, making us worry and think of being kinder to the planet.
-In support of environmental health, millions have joined LOHAS (Lifestyles Of Health And Sustainability), heavily purchasing socially responsible products – despite their higher cost.
+We are concerned with environmental issues now more than ever.
+Air pollution, plastic in oceans, global warming, and food waste all are among the major threats, making us worry and think of being kinder to the planet.
+In support of environmental health, millions have begun purchasing socially responsible products despite their higher cost.

 Gripping the trend, companies are turning to a marketing strategy that helps to hook such consumers in, addressing their social responsibility and, therefore, influencing their purchasing decisions.There are many types of marketing, but this strategy is known as green marketing.

 In plain English, green marketing refers to selling products or services by highlighting their environmental benefits.
 Some call it eco-marketing or environmental marketing, and consumers recognize such brands by terms like "organic," "eco-friendly," "recyclable," or "sustainable".